Thomas D. Kiselak, Patent Agent

 - American Society for Mass Spectrometry

-A knowledgeable patent agent and chemist
+A knowledgeable chemist

 A successful inventor and educator